jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

    * A network manager of a set of devices may be assured that the devices have not been compromised.
    * An outside party may be assured that someone who runs a device employs a particular software installation in that device, and that the software runs in a protected environment.

-IETF work such as TEEP {{I-D.ietf-teep-architecture}} and RATS {{I-D.ietf-rats-eat}} may be helpful in providing attestations to other nodes about a particular endpoint, or lifecycle management of such endpoints.
+IETF work such as TEEP {{I-D.ietf-teep-architecture}} {{I-D.ietf-teep-protocol}} and RATS {{I-D.ietf-rats-eat}} may be helpful in providing attestations to other nodes about a particular endpoint, or lifecycle management of such endpoints.

-One should note, however, that it is often not possible to fully protect endpoints (see, e.g., {{Kocher2019}} {{Lipp2018}} {{I-D.mcfadden-smart-endpoint-taxonomy-for-cless}}).
+One should note, however, that it is often not possible to fully protect endpoints (see, e.g., {{Kocher2019}} {{Lipp2018}} {{I-D.taddei-smart-cless-introduction}} {{I-D.mcfadden-smart-endpoint-taxonomy-for-cless}}).
 And of course, a trusted computing may be set up and controlled by a party that itself is not trusted; a client that contacts a server that the server's owner runs in a trusted computing setting does not change the fact that the client and the server's owner may have different interests.
 As a result, there is a need to prepare for the possibility that another party in a communication is not entirely trusted.

 ### Trust Boundaries

 Traditional forms of communication equipment have morphed into today's virtualized environments, where new trust boundaries exist, e.g., between different virtualisation layers.
 And an application might consider itself trusted while not entirely trusting the underlying operating system.
 A browser application wants to protect itself against Javascript loaded from a website, while the website considers itself and the Javascript an application that it wants to protect from the browser.

 In general, there are multiple parties even in a single device, with differing interests, including some that have (or claim to) the interest of the human user in mind.

-### Other things ...

-... not processed yet ...

-... something about decentralised apps and source of trust in them (brought up by Melinda) ...

-... something about how some level of trust is needed for any system to work (brought up by Martin)  ...

-... linkability (brought up by DKG) ...

 ## Does IETF Analysis of Protocols Need to Change? {#changes}